 Armagnac is distilled only once in small, continuous column stills, named alembics Armagnacais, which run just during the winter.
 The eau-de-vie is then usually aged in oak barrels.
-After a year of maturation, it’s called VS; after four, VSOP; after five, XO; and after 10, Hors d’Âge.
+After at least two years of maturation, it’s called VS; after five, VSOP; after six, XO; and after 10, Hors d’Âge.

 Contributed by Toby Cecchini

 - 3 dashes Peychaud’s Bitters or The Bitter Truth Creole Bitters